gabrielbattcock/programming_project/README file.txt

     The output files are  titled "births_output_r.csv", 'births_output_py.csv", "bweight_plot_r.pdf" and "bweight_plot_py.pdf", and they will
     saved in the same directory as the source files.

+-- Required software --

+- R Script -

+    Run the R script in RStudio.
+See below for how to run the file.

+- Python script -

+    Run the .py script in either a Python IDE (such as Spyder accessible through Anaconda Navigator), or through your command line.

+    If using command line, run the line "python python_script.py" in the directory the file is saved in.

 -- How to read and run the scripts --

 - R script -